dimitri/pgloader/README.md

 	 - integer and "" that should be NULL
   - user-defined columns (constants, functions of other rows)
   - column re-ordering

+Have a try at something approaching:

+    WITH data AS (
+		COPY FROM ...
+		RETURNING x, y
+	)
+	SELECT foo(x), bar(y)
+	  FROM data
+	 WHERE ...

+A part of that needs to happen client-side, another part server-side, and the grammar has to make it clear what happens where.
+Maybe add a WHERE clause to the `COPY` or `LOAD` grammar for the client.

 #### UI